bailey27/cppcryptfs/README.md

 in files in the folder you specified.

 The files are encrypted with AES256-GCM, and the filenames are encrypted using AES246-EME (by default).
-You can choose to use plaintext filenames or even AES256-CBC if you wish.
+You can choose to use plaintext filenames or AES256-CBC if you wish.